Exploring the anisotropic gravitational wave background from all-sky mock gravitational wave event catalogues

 We now extend the applicability of the above formulas to an inhomogeneous and anisotropic universe, assuming that all GW events occur within galaxies.
-Consequently, $\mathcal{N}(z, \hat{e})$ and $\Omega _\mathrm{GW}\left ( f, \hat{e} \right )$ might vary across different directions in accordance with the distribution of galaxies.
+Consequently, $\mathcal{N}(z, \hat{e},\vec{\gamma})$ and $\Omega _\mathrm{GW}\left (f, \hat{e} \right )$ might vary across different directions in accordance with the distribution of galaxies.
 By substituting Eq. \ref{eq:N and R} into Eq. \ref{eq:Omega Phinney}, we compute the direction-dependent SGWB by summing the contributions from all galaxies within the galaxy catalog (similar to \citealt{2018PhRvD..98f3501J}):

-where $m$ and $n$ are the bin numbers of primary star mass $m_1$ and secondary star mass $m_2$ of CBCs; $m_{1\mathrm{cen}}$ and $m_{2\mathrm{cen}}$ are the central values of $m_1$ and $m_2$ in each bin; and $m_\mathrm{tot}$ and $n_\mathrm{tot}$ are the total bin numbers of $m_1$ and $m_2$, respectively, which are determined by the division of the $m_1 \times m_2$ space; $k$ is the index of the galaxies; $k_\mathrm{tot}$ is the total number of the galaxies in the catalogue; $\mathrm{R}_k$ is the merger rate of merging stellar compact binaries in the galaxy k at $z_k$ in the primary mass-secondary mass space $ m_1, \ m_2$; $\delta_{K}$ is the Kronecker delta function; $\hat{e}_k$ is the direction of the galaxy $k$, and see Sec. \ref{subsec:Mock construction} for details on the positions of our galaxies; $\Omega _{\mathrm{GW}, \mathrm{gal}, k}$ is the contribution of the galaxy $k$ to the SGWB.
-In this work, the $\mathrm{R}_k$ is approximated as the mean merger rate of galaxy $k$, denoted $\overline{\mathrm{R}}_k$.
+where $m$ and $n$ are the bin indices of the primary star mass $m_1$ and the secondary star mass $m_2$ of CBCs; $m_{1\mathrm{cen}}$ and $m_{2\mathrm{cen}}$ are the central values of $m_1$ and $m_2$ in each bin; and $m_\mathrm{tot}$ and $n_\mathrm{tot}$ are the total bin numbers of $m_1$ and $m_2$, respectively, which are determined by the division of the $m_1 \times m_2$ space; $k$ is the index of the galaxies; $k_\mathrm{tot}$ is the total number of the galaxies in the catalog; $\mathrm{R}_k$ is the merger rate of merging stellar compact binaries in the galaxy k at $z_k$ in the primary mass-secondary mass bin $\Delta m_1, m_2$; $\delta_{K}$ is the Kronecker delta function; $\hat{e}_k$ is the direction of the galaxy $k$, and see Sec. \ref{subsec:Mock construction} for details on the positions of our galaxies; and $\Omega _{\mathrm{GW}, \mathrm{gal}, k}$ is the contribution of the galaxy $k$ to the SGWB.
+In this work, the $\mathrm{R}_k$ is approximated as the mean merger rate in the galaxy $k$, denoted $\overline{\mathrm{R}}_k$.
 Details regarding the calculation of $\overline{\mathrm{R}}_k$ can be found in Sec. \ref{sec:Simulation of sources}.
 This study focuses exclusively on the anisotropy arising from the spatial distribution of GW sources.
 For a more comprehensive formalism that incorporates additional effects such as Doppler, Kaiser, and gravitational potential influences, see \citet{2017PhRvD..96j3019C} and \citet{2020PhRvD.101j3513B}.
 Note that some of these effects have a negligible impact on anisotropy.
 For example, the kinematic dipole resulting from the observer's peculiar motion has been reported as minor \citep{2018PhRvD..98f3501J, 2022arXiv220205105J}.